 #2.
 CGI Helps to Demonstrate the Interior of the Future Building

 The interior of a skyscraper is as important as its exterior.
 Therefore, one shouldn’t hesitate to use professional 3D interior rendering to take that concept presentation to the next level.
+In fact, interior 3D rendering services can provide everything from still visuals to interactive tours.
 Moreover, one can use photorealistic 3D walkthrough animation to reveal the interior design in an even more impressive, dynamic way.
 It will make the client feel as if they were walking through the building themselves.
 And that’s an extremely valuable experience, considering that the place only exists on drawings at that moment.

 Now, we all know that lighting significantly affects our perception of architecture in the evening and at night.
 It is especially important in the case of such massive structures as skyscrapers that always have complex, meticulously planned exterior lighting systems.
 So, naturally, it’s crucial for an architect to show the client every aspect of illumination design.

-Here, another great power of 3D rendering lies in the possibility to showcase objects at different times of the day.
-Using dusk- and nighttime renders, an architecture specialist can demonstrate all lighting solutions in great detail.
-Needless to say, having this kind of visual aid in a presentation is tremendously helpful.
+Here, another great power of 3D rendering lies in the ability to showcase objects at different times of the day.
+Using dusk and nighttime skyscraper renders, an architecture specialist can demonstrate all lighting solutions in great detail.
+Needless to say, this kind of visual aid is tremendously helpful in presentations.

 #4.
 Dramatic Visual Effects Make the Presentation More Impressive

-Last but not least, we have visual effects that can spice up any skyscraper rendering and give it some extra glow.
-First of all, in the CG images, one can have weather and season of choice, as well as specific color grading to set the mood for the concept.
+Finally, visual effects can elevate any skyscraper rendering and give it some extra glow.
+First of all, skyscraper concept rendering allows architects to choose the weather and season, as well as apply specific color grading to set the desired mood.
 Moreover, 3D artists can add such effects as lens flares, vignettes, and many others to highlight the ambiance of the place even more.
 With all that, the images can have a real wow effect, which definitely improves a project’s chances for success even further.

 Now you know how architectural CGI helps to present high-rise concepts.
-As you can see, there’s absolutely no mystery here — just a perfect set of tools to bring even the most daring ideas to life.
-Undoubtedly, with photorealistic skyscraper rendering, you’ll be able to capture the imagination of your clients in the blink of an eye.
+As you can see, the process is straightforward — just a perfect set of tools to bring even the most daring ideas to life.
+Undoubtedly, with photorealistic skyscraper rendering, you’ll be able to capture your clients’ imagination and make a lasting impression.
+You can see how it works in this urban redevelopment rendering project.

 Want to learn how much your project costs?
 See how we evaluate 3D rendering projects

-Looking for architectural rendering services to create mind-blowing presentations?
-Contact us at ArchiCGI and get top-quality visuals quickly and easily!
+Looking for 3D rendering services to create mind-blowing presentations?
+Contact us and get top-quality visuals quickly and easily!

 Ana Wayne